Reducing rejection exponentially improves Markov chain Monte Carlo sampling: Results

 We calculate the order parameter defined by

 where

 $N$ is the number of sites, and the bracket $\langle \cdot \rangle$ denotes the Monte Carlo average.
-To quantify the sampling efficiency of the Monte Carlo update, we calculated the integrated autocorrelation time~\eqref{eq:tauint} of the order parameter~\eqref{eq:op} at the transition temperature.
-We estimated the autocorrelation time from the asymptotic relation $\tau_{\rm int} = \sigma^2 / 2\bar{\sigma}^2$, where $\sigma^2$ and $\bar{\sigma}^2$ are the mean squared error, or the square of the statistical error, calculated from the binning analysis and without binning~\cite{Berg2004}.
+To quantify the sampling efficiency of the Monte Carlo updates, we estimate the integrated autocorrelation time~\eqref{eq:tauint} of the order parameter~\eqref{eq:op}, using the asymptotic relation $\tau_{\rm int} = \sigma^2 / 2\bar{\sigma}^2$, where $\sigma^2$ and $\bar{\sigma}^2$ are the mean squared error, or the square of the statistical error, calculated from the binning analysis and without binning~\cite{Berg2004}.
 For each Markov chain, we ran $2^{27}$ Monte Carlo steps, each consisting of $N$ local spin updates, and discarded the first half for the thermalization (burn-in) process.
-We then calculated the integrated autocorrelation time and took the average over 128 independent Markov chains, which enables us to estimate the error bar reliably.
+We then calculated the integrated autocorrelation time and took the average over 128 independent Markov chains, enabling us to estimate the error bar reliably.

-Varying the shift parameter introduced in Sec.~\ref{sec:one}, we compare the autocorrelation time in the present algorithm and several reference algorithms: the Metropolis algorithm~\cite{Metropolis1953}, the heat bath algorithm~\cite{Creutz1980,Geman1984}, the Metropolized Gibbs sampler~\cite{Liu1996}, the iterative Metropolized Gibbs sampler~\cite{Frigessi1992}, and the Suwa-Todo algorithm~\cite{SuwaT2010}.
+Varying the shift parameter introduced in Sec.~\ref{sec:one}, we compare the autocorrelation time in the present algorithm and several reference algorithms: the Metropolis algorithm~\cite{Metropolis1953}, the heat bath algorithm~\cite{Creutz1980,Geman1984}, the Metropolized Gibbs sampler~\cite{Liu1996}, the iterative Metropolized Gibbs sampler~\cite{Frigessi1992}, and the Suwa--Todo algorithm~\cite{SuwaT2010}.
+For each local spin update, the next state is stochastically chosen from $n$ $(=q)$ states.
+If the next state is the same as the current state, we consider it as a rejection process.
 In the Metropolis algorithm, a state different from the current state was randomly proposed with probability $1/(n-1)$ and accepted/rejected by the standard Metropolis filter.
-In using the present algorithm, we fix the order of local spin states, which is equivalent to each other due to the permutation symmetry of the Potts model.
-We normalize the weight: $F_n = \sum_i^n \pi_i = 1$, so the shift parameter $s$ can take $0 < s < 1$.
-Note that the Metropolized Gibbs samplers and the Suwa-Todo algorithm reduce to the Metropolis algorithm for $q=2$.
+In using the present algorithm, we fix the order of local spin states, which are equivalent to each other due to the permutation symmetry of the Potts model.
+Although our algorithm is described in Sec.~\ref{sec:one} without normalizing the weights, here we assume the normalization for simplicity: $F_n = \sum_{i=1}^n \pi_i = 1$, so the shift parameter $s$ can take $0 < s < 1$.
+Note that the Metropolized Gibbs samplers and the Suwa--Todo algorithm reduce to the Metropolis algorithm for $q=2$.